anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.3.5"></a>
 ### 6.3.5 Image Security

 Images from untrusted sources must not be used (sec.img.001).
 Valuable guidance on trusted image creation process and image signature verification is provided in the "Trusted Images" section of the [OpenStack Security Guide](https://docs.openstack.org/security-guide/instance-management/security-services-for-instances.html#trusted-images/).
-The OpenStack Security Guide includes reference to the "[OpenStack Virtual Machine Image Guide](https://docs.openstack.org/image-guide/) that "describes how to obtain, create, and modify" OpenStack compatible virtual machine images.
+The OpenStack Security Guide includes reference to the "[OpenStack Virtual Machine Image Guide](https://docs.openstack.org/image-guide/)" that describes how to obtain, create, and modify OpenStack compatible virtual machine images.

 Images to be ingested, including signed images from trusted sources, need to be verified prior to ingestion into the Image Service (Glance) (sec.gen.009).
 The operator will need toolsets for scanning images, including for virus and malware detection (sec.img.002, sec.wl.007).
 Adding Signed Images to the Image Service (Glance) is specified in [OpenStack Operations Guide](https://docs.openstack.org/operations-guide/ops-user-facing-operations.html#adding-signed-images).